rachelmyers1/440pset6/README.md

 **Folder Structure:**

 - **Data:** Contains the RNA-seq data files from each sample.
-- **Scripts:** Contains R scripts for preprocessing, organizing annotations, compiling data, and generating the PCA plot of the samples labeled by gene etiology.
+- **Scripts:** Contains R and Python scripts for preprocessing, organizing annotations, compiling data, dimensionality-reduction plots, and differential gene expression analysis.
-- **Results:** Contains outputs generated from the scripts (singular PCA plot called "PCAbyEiology").
+- **Results:** Contains outputs generated from the scripts.

 **Installation:**

-To run the code, you will need R installed on your system along with the following R packages:
+To run the code, you will need R and python installed on your system along with the following R packages:
 - limma
 - ggplot2
 - dplyr